Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.

 In the United States, the Centers for Disease Control and Prevention (CDC) monitors the safety of vaccines.
 Doctors must report certain problems that occur after routine vaccination to the CDC's Vaccine Adverse Event Reporting System (VAERS) and Vaccine Safety Datalink (VSD).
 If any health problem happens after vaccination, anyone—doctors, nurses, or any member of the general public—can submit a report to VAERS.
 VAERS reports cannot determine whether a health problem was caused by the vaccine.

 Vaccines usually cause no problems, although mild side effects, such as soreness or redness at the injection site, may occur.
-Nonetheless, many parents remain concerned about the safety of childhood vaccines Vaccine Safety Vaccination protects children against many infectious diseases.
-Vaccines contain either noninfectious components of bacteria or viruses or whole forms of these organisms that have been weakened... read more and their possible side effects.
+Sometimes parents are concerned about the safety of childhood vaccines Vaccine Safety Vaccination protects children against many infectious diseases.
+Vaccines contain either noninfectious components of bacteria or viruses or whole forms of these organisms that have been weakened... read more .

 Many different groups of scientists have studied these concerns and have completely disproved the supposed relationship between vaccines and autism (see Childhood Vaccination Concerns Childhood Vaccination Concerns Despite the strong vaccine safety systems in place in the United States, some parents remain concerned about the use and schedule of vaccines in children.
 These concerns can lead some parents... read more in THE MANUAL and FAQs About Vaccine Safety at the CDC web site).